ANXvariable/ANXvariable-Hunter/README.md

 Currently, she gains hidden powerups as her level increases.

+There is also a modGUI option to reduce the lag caused by having too many beams on screen.
+Enabling it will cause the oldest beams to be destroyed when there are too many.

 ## Credits

 - Most of the placeholder sprites are scaled-down images made by [TerminalMontage](https://www.youtube.com/@TerminalMontage).